 Once notified about a private fostering arrangement, the local authority is required to assess the home to ensure that is suitable.
 If it is happy with the arrangements, then it is required to arrange a visit once every six weeks for the first year and then at three-monthly intervals whilst the placement continues.
-Children's Social Care will be appointing a dedicated worker to work with private fostered children.
-Details will be provided as soon as possible.
-This worker will be available to offer advice and assistance if required.

-15.12.
-Separated Parents
+14.12 Separated Parents